COVID-19 Vaccination Requirement

 Live (Synchronous) Online Classes

-Any eligible student can study 100% online, 100% in person, or partly online and partly in person.
+Any eligible student can choose to study 100% online, 100% in person, or partly online and partly in person.
 (With very few exceptions, students with F-1 visas cannot study online–contact us about your specific situation).
 For students who feel more comfortable studying from home, we will continue to offer online classes through the end of the pandemic.
 All online classes are live (synchronous) and feature the same interactive ALPS teaching style, with lots of speaking practice and opportunities for feedback.

 F-1 Transfers and Initial I-20s

 We can accept both transfer F-1 students and initial F-1 students applying from overseas.
 We process applications quickly and you usually receive your I-20 on the same day that your application is complete.

 If you apply to ALPS as an initial F-1 student from outside the United States, you must study in person.
 You cannot enter the US on an F-1 visa to take online classes at ALPS.

 We want to have as safe an environment for our students and staff as possible given the circumstances.

 If you would like to know more about the additional safety precautions that we are taking, please contact us!